 About Rates and Terms: Rates for personal loans provided by lenders on the Credible platform range between 4.99-35.99% APR with terms from 12 to 84 months.
 Rates presented include lender discounts for enrolling in autopay and loyalty programs, where applicable.
 Actual rates may be different from the rates advertised and/or shown and will be based on the lender’s eligibility criteria, which include factors such as credit score, loan amount, loan term, credit usage and history, and vary based on loan purpose.
 The lowest rates available typically require excellent credit, and for some lenders, may be reserved for specific loan purposes and/or shorter loan terms.
 The origination fee charged by the lenders on our platform ranges from 0% to 8%.
 Each lender has their own qualification criteria with respect to their autopay and loyalty discounts (e.g., some lenders require the borrower to elect autopay prior to loan funding in order to qualify for the autopay discount).
 All rates are determined by the lender and must be agreed upon between the borrower and the borrower’s chosen lender.
 For a loan of $10,000 with a three year repayment period, an interest rate of 7.99%, a $350 origination fee and an APR of 11.51%, the borrower will receive $9,650 at the time of loan funding and will make 36 monthly payments of $313.32.
 Assuming all on-time payments, and full performance of all terms and conditions of the loan contract and any discount programs enrolled in included in the APR/interest rate throughout the life of the loan, the borrower will pay a total of $11,279.43.
 As of March 12, 2019, none of the lenders on our platform require a down payment nor do they charge any prepayment penalties.

 4The full range of available rates varies by state.
-The average 3-year loan offered across all lenders using the Upstart platform will have an APR of 15% and 36 monthly payments of $33 per $1,000 borrowed.
+The average 3-year loan offered across all lenders using the Upstart platform will have an APR of 21.97% and 36 monthly payments of $35 per $1,000 borrowed.
+For example, the total cost of a $10,000 loan would be $12,646 including a $626 origination fee.
+APR is calculated based on 3-year rates offered in the last 1 month.
 There is no down payment and no prepayment penalty.
-Average APR is calculated based on 3-year rates offered in the last 1 month.
 Your APR will be determined based on your credit, income, and certain other information provided in your loan application.
 Not all applicants will be approved.

 5This offer is conditioned on final approval based on our consideration and verification of financial and non-financial information.
 Rate and loan amount are subject to change based upon information received in your full application.
 This offer may be accepted only by the person identified in this offer, who is old enough to legally enter into contract for the extension of credit, a US citizen or permanent resident, and a current resident of the US.
 Duplicate offers received are void.
 Closing your loan is contingent on your meeting our eligibility requirements, our verification of your information, and your agreement to the terms and conditions on the www.upstart.com website.